Vertical Federated Learning: Concepts, Advances and Challenges: Preserving Data Privacy and Defending Against Attacks

 Emerging specialized defense strategies are designed to thwart attacks that are difficult to defend against by traditional defense strategies.
 We compare representative emerging defense strategies in Table \ref{tab:emerging_defenses_lable}.

 \textbf{Defenses against label inference attacks.} Li et al. proposed MARVELL~\cite{li2021label}, which is tailored to defend against Norm Scoring (NS) and Direction Scoring (DS) attacks by adding optimized noise to the sample-level gradients.
 They also proposed a heuristic Max-Norm defense against the two attacks.
 Liu et al.~\cite{zou2022defending} proposed label disguising methods, called Confusional AutoEncoder (CAE) and DiscreteSGD-enhanced Confusional AutoEncoder (DCAE), which directly protects label information by encoding the original real label to soft fake labels with maximum confusion.
 PEloss~\cite{zheng2022peloss} and dCorr~\cite{sun2022label} are two auxiliary losses that are proposed to defend against the Model Completion (MC) attack and Spectral Attack (SA), respectively.
 Both methods try to train the attacker's local model for a large generalization error.
-Tan et al.~\cite{tan2022residue} proposed a Random Masking (RM) defense against the Residue Reconstruction attack (RR) by injecting zeros into randomly selected positions of the HE-encrypted sample-level gradients to prevent the RR from reconstructing these gradients correctly.
+Tan et al.~\cite{tan2022residue} proposed a Random Masking (RM) defense against the Residue Reconstruction attack (RR) by injecting zeros into randomly selected positions of the HE-encrypted sample-level gradients to prevent the RR from reconstructing these gradients correctly. {FedPass~\cite{Gu2023fedpass} leverages passport techniques to thwart both label and feature inference attacks.}

 \textbf{Defenses against feature inference attacks.} Fake Gradients (FG)\cite{jin2021cafe} is proposed to defend against Catastrophic Data Leakage in VFL (CAFE) by replacing the true gradients with randomly generated ones while keeping their corresponding positions.
 Sun et al.~\cite{sun2021defending} proposed DRAVL to defend against Model Inversion (MI) through adversarial training.
 In~\cite{peng2022binary}, a Masquerade Defense (MD) is proposed to thwart the Binary Feature Inference attack (BFI) by misleading the attacker to focus on randomly generated binary features, thereby protecting the true binary features.
-Hu et al. proposed DP-Paillier-MGD~\cite{hu2022vertical} to thwart the Protocol-aware Active Attack (PAA) by masking encrypted sensitive information to prevent the attacker from learning the precise value of the passive party's output and, thereby, the private features.
+Hu et al. proposed DP-Paillier-MGD~\cite{hu2022vertical} to thwart the Protocol-aware Active Attack (PAA) by masking encrypted sensitive information to prevent the attacker from learning the precise value of the passive party's output and, thereby, the private features. {Adversarial training ~\cite{jia2018attriguard,song2020overlearning} and mutual information regularization ~\cite{song2020overlearning} were proposed to safeguard sensitive attributes of training samples.}

-\subsection{Defending Against Backdoor Attacks}
+\subsection{Defending against Backdoor Attacks}